 All disorientation/misorientation will be provided in the annual activity report using the following methods:

-i.
-Number of marked nests where more than 5 hatchlings disoriented ii.
+- i.
+Number of marked nests where more than 5 hatchlings disoriented - Total number of all marked nests with signs of emergence tracks - ii.
 Number of disoriented or misoriented adult nesting female turtles